Yield: 4 servings

 - 1 bunch radishes, thinly sliced

-- 1 cup (225 g) cilantro leaves, left whole, thick stems removed
+- 1 cup (about 25 g) cilantro (fresh coriander leaves), left whole, thick stems removed

 - 4 Tbsp fresh dill, finely chopped